The Office of Undergraduate Research Scholars & UHS Presents

 What is the time commitment of a judge or volunteer?

-Judging will take an hour (during the one hour poster session).
-For volunteers, the time commitment depends on how much time you are able to spare.
-Our office will need the most help during set-up and clean-up during the morning and afternoon of the event.
+It depends.
+Generally, judging will take an hour to an hour and a half total (or about 15-20 minutes per project).
+Student presentations are fairly short, but judges may have additional questions before ranking the poster or oral talk.
+As for volunteers, the time commitment depends on how much time you are able to spare.
+Our office will need the most help during set-up and clean-up Wednesday and Thursday, times TBA.

 How will student projects be evaluated?